RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 $B \approx L^{\frac {1}{\sqrt 2}}$

 If we want to factor $N = 87463$, we calculate $B \approx 42$.
 So we are looking for 43-Smooth Quadratic Residues $\bmod N$.
 We use the Quadratic Sieve Algorithm in the Relationship Building step to find the B-smooth numbers in our list.
-If you are unfamiliar with what 'Sieving', look up the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+If you are not familiar with what 'Sieving' is, you can look up [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 Unlike the Basic Sieve, in the Quadratic Sieve algorithm, we sieve all the way upto 1 so as to find Smooth numbers.

 **Quadratic Sieve**